therohit777/Hacktober_algo_bucket/README.md

 # Hacktober_algo_bucket
-This repository is made for beginners to contribute
+This repository is made for beginners to contribute in Hacktoberfest.